 There are certain situations where you should never reverse in 4-wheel drive mode.
 We will discuss this in more detail as well as how 4-wheel-drive systems function.

 Splitting the question, let’s address if reversing in 4-wheel drive is possible.
 Yes, 4WD trucks can reverse while in 4WD; the functionality remains consistent in both forward and reverse motions.

 Regarding safety concerns, reversing in 4WD can cause drivetrain components, like the drive shaft, to experience binding, similar to when moving forward.
 Apply the same driving rules for 4WD in both forward and reverse to ensure safe conditions.

 A traditional Four-wheel drive system works by all four wheels receiving engine power equally.
 The power is transferred to each axle by a center differential that has front and rear driveshafts connected.
 The front and rear differentials further send 25% of the available power to each wheel.
 The differentials equally divide and manage the transfer of power to each wheel.

 When four-wheel drive is engaged, both the front and rear axles receive the vehicle’s available torque and power which is split 50/50.
 This allows all four wheels to propel the vehicle forward.
 This is achieved by the rear wheels pushing and the front wheels pulling simultaneously.

-As previously stated, four-wheel-drive functions exactly the same in reverse as it does going forward.
-The rules of 4WD driving still apply exactly the same.
+As previously stated, four-wheel-drive functions the same in reverse as it does going forward.
+The rules of 4WD driving still apply the same.
 Armed with this knowledge, what are some of the driving surfaces you would typically avoid when reversing while still in 4WD mode?

 You want to avoid engaging 4WD in any high traction surface.